hazelgrove/hazel/docs/stepper-and-filter.md

 small-step, lazy or eager), and a narrower filter has a higher priority.

-For the matching part, I choose the Hazel language it's self as the pattern language. `UPat` and `DHPat` won't work since they only matches against *values*, indicating I have to extend them somehow so that they can match against *expressions*.
+For the matching part, I choose the Hazel language it's self as the pattern language. `UPat` and `DPat` won't work since they only matches against *values*, indicating I have to extend them somehow so that they can match against *expressions*.
 The empty hole is take as the match all filter, i.e. `*` in many other matching languages.
 It will